Mount Ski Gull:

 The Pine Beach Ski Trails are both classic and skate and include trails for all abilities.

-1/7/21: The Lakes Area has received about 10″ of snow this season.
-We regroomed the west side of the trail system, the trail that runs on the “Classic Golf Course” needs another 4″ to 6″ of snow to groom.
-The trails in the protected areas came out pretty good but we definitely need snow in the areas exposed to the sun.
+1/21/21: The Lakes Area has received about 12″ of snow this season.
+We regroomed the West side of the trail system yesterday and the trails are ok but the trail that runs on the “Classic Golf Course” needs another 4″ to 6″ of snow to groom.
+The trails are icy in spots and the snow is very thin in places.

 Thank you to the Brainerd Nordic Ski Club, Skinnyski.com, Crow Wing County Land Services and Mark Kavanaugh for their reports.